JuliaNLSolvers/NLsolve.jl/README.md

 ## Newton method with linesearch

-This is the classical Newton algorithm with linesearch.
+This is the classical Newton algorithm with optional linesearch.

 This method is selected with `method = :newton`.

 This method accepts a custom parameter `linesearch!`, which must be equal to a function computing the linesearch.
-Currently, available values are taken from the `Optim` package, and are: `Optim.backtracking_linesearch!` (the default), `Optim.hz_linesearch!`, `Optim.interpolating_linesearch!`.
-To run without linesearch, pass the `NLsolve.no_linesearch!` function as argument. **Note:** it is assumed that a passed linesearch function will at least update the solution vector and evaluate the function at the new point.
+Currently, available values are taken from the `Optim` package, and are: `Optim.backtracking_linesearch!`, `Optim.hz_linesearch!`, `Optim.interpolating_linesearch!`.
+By default, no linesearch is performed.
+**Note:** it is assumed that a passed linesearch function will at least update the solution vector and evaluate the function at the new point.

 ## Common options